VahidN/DNTCaptcha.Core/README.md

 | SumOfTwoNumbersToWords | ![dntcaptcha](/src/DNTCaptcha.TestWebApp/Content/mode4.png) |

 - This library uses unobtrusive Ajax library for the refresh button.
 Make sure you have included its related scripts too:
-  - Add required files using the NPM.
-To do it add [package.json](/src/DNTCaptcha.TestWebApp/package.json#L14-L17) file and then run the `npm install` command
+  - Add required files using the libman.
+To do it add [libman.json](/src/DNTCaptcha.TestWebApp/libman.json) file and then run the `libman restore` command.
-  - It's better to [bundle](/src/DNTCaptcha.TestWebApp/DNTCaptcha.TestWebApp.V3.csproj#L18) the installed dependencies using `dotnet bundle` [bundleconfig.json](/src/DNTCaptcha.TestWebApp/bundleconfig.json#L17)
   - Or you can download it from: https://github.com/aspnet/jquery-ajax-unobtrusive/releases

 Please follow the [DNTCaptcha.TestWebApp](/src/DNTCaptcha.TestWebApp) sample for more details.